IronJoo/IronJoo/README.md

 - Locked doors can only be opened with a specific key
 - Descriptive status messages at the bottom of the page give insights of what's occurring in the game

-Check out my other test-driven development project in Java <a href='https://github.com/IronJoo/FinanceManager_UPskill2022_v1_Joana_Ferro'>here</a>
+Check out my other test-driven development project in Java <a href='https://github.com/IronJoo/FinanceManager_UPskill2022_v1_Joana_Ferro'>here</a>.

-Check out my projects at 42 Lisboa <a href='https://github.com/IronJoo/42-libft'>here</a> (an alternate C library) and <a href='https://github.com/IronJoo/get_next_line'>here</a> (a function that reads a line from a file and stores the remained in a buffer until the next function call)
+Check out my projects at 42 Lisboa <a href='https://github.com/IronJoo/42-libft'>here</a> (an alternate C library) and <a href='https://github.com/IronJoo/get_next_line'>here</a> (a function that reads a line from a file and stores the remained in a buffer until the next function call).